Client: Leading provider of oilfield services

-The goal was to move the client’s portfolio of applications from the three existing data centers to a single cloud-based environment.
-This reduced IT costs and complexity.
+The client wanted to move its portfolio of applications from its existing three data centers to a single Cloud-based environment to reduce IT costs and complexity.

-The existing application portfolio was running on multiple technology stacks and the client was looking to upgrade and repackage services by moving to the cloud.
-To do so, Capgemini deployed its CCA solution to evaluate and design a transformation roadmap for cloud-suitable apps with a detailed migration plan.
+Its existing application portfolio was running on multiple technology stacks and the client was looking to upgrade and repackage services by moving to the Cloud.
+To do so, Capgemini deployed its CCA solution to evaluate and design a Cloud transformation roadmap for Cloud-suitable apps with a detailed migration plan.

 Capgemini’s CCA in action

-To put CCA to action, Capgemini surveyed client applications and evaluated 232 cloud candidates.
-This was followed by an evaluation of cloud and migration patterns using Capgemini’s CCA assessment framework.
+Capgemini began surveying selected client applications and evaluated 232 potential Cloud candidates.
+This was followed by an evaluation of Cloud and migration patterns utilizing CCA’s assessment framework.

-Next, Capgemini created a cloud-transformation roadmap, formalizing architecture principles and building a cloud decision tree to determine density and migration patterns for applications.
+Next, Capgemini defined a Cloud transformation roadmap, formalizing architecture principles and building a Cloud Decision Tree to determine Cloud density and migration patterns for applications.

-Lastly, the execution of the cloud migration with a proof of concept was used to map complexities on GCP and Azure Cloud.
-Capgemini prioritized the migration in a time-boxed manner, migrating 76 applications to date.
+Finally, Capgemini supported the execution of the Cloud migration with a POC to gain confidence in various complexities on GCP and Azure Cloud.
+Then, Capgemini prioritized the migration of identified applications in a time-boxed manner, migrating 76 applications to date.

 - A future-proof technology stack through identifying and upgrading technology and platform standardization

 - Greater scalability for ramping up systems as required.